argos83/ritm/README.md

 <img src="docs/ritm.png" width="500">

-**Ruby in the middle** (RITM) is a HTTP/HTTPS interception proxy with on-the-fly certificate generation and signing, which leaves the user with the full power of the Ruby language to intercept and even modify requests and responses as she pleases.
+**Ruby in the middle** (RITM) is an HTTP/HTTPS interception proxy with on-the-fly certificate generation and signing, which leaves the user with the full power of the Ruby language to intercept and even modify requests and responses as she pleases.

 ## Installation